bmc1995/Flight_tracker/README.md

 ### Search Bar

-The search bar accepts a 6 character flight designator consisting of the airline's [IATA code](https://en.wikipedia.org/wiki/Airline_codes#IATA_airline_designator) and flight number.
+The search bar accepts a 5 to 6 character flight designator consisting of the airline's [IATA code](https://en.wikipedia.org/wiki/Airline_codes#IATA_airline_designator) and flight number.
 This is usually included in booking information and also found on boarding passes.

 > i.e. **DL1234** _(Delta Airlines flight 1234)_